ImperialKoi/Star-Shell/README.md

 ⭐ > create a new directory called projects
 # AI will generate and offer to execute: mkdir projects

+⭐ > create a directory and navigate to it
+# AI will offer to execute multiple commands:
+# 1. mkdir new_directory
+# 2. cd new_directory

 ⭐ > what's the difference between git merge and rebase?
 # AI will explain the concepts in natural language